Various online forums that I have frequented warn that are the main reason for obstruction in Wellington house deals. Is there any truth in this?

 The price paid figure is taken from the application to register the purchase.
 It is the figure included in the Transfer (the legal deed which transfers the residence from one person to the other) and referred to as the 'consideration' or purchase price.
 You can report an error in the price paid figure using the LR online form.
 In most cases errors result from typos so at first glance the figure.
 Do report it so they can double check and advise.

-I'm purchasing a new build house in Wellington benefiting from help to buy.
-The builders would not reduce the price so I negotiated five thousand pounds worth of extras instead.
-The house builders rep advised me not to tell my lawyer about the side-deal as it may impact my loan with Nottingham Building Society.
-Do I keep my lawyer in the dark?.
+I am buying my first flat in Wellington with a loan from Nottingham Building Society.
+The developers would not reduce the amount so I negotiated 6k of fixtures and fittings instead.
+The house builders rep suggested that I not to tell my lawyer about the side-deal as it could impact my loan with the bank.
+Is this normal?.

 All lenders require a Disclosure of Incentives Form from the developer of any new build, converted or renovated property, It is available online from the Lenders’ Handbook page on the CML website.
 CML form is completed and handed to the lender's surveyor when the inspection is done.

 Lenders have different policies on incentives.
 Some accept none at all, cash or physical, while others will accept cash incentives up to 5%.

 Hard to understand why the representative of a builder would be suggesting you withold information from a solicitor when all this will be clearly visible on forms the builder has to supply to its solicitor, the buyer's solicitor and the surveyor.

 Do I need to be suspicious about estate agents that I am dealing with are recommending a national conveyancing firm rather than a High Street Wellington conveyancing company?